tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/reading-and-brain-thought-pattern-alignment.jpg" alt="Reading reduces entropy" /><figcaption>Reading seems to induce harmonic patterns in my brain waves, or something.
 To experiment, read a book for an hour and note your mental state.
 Then watch TikTok, Shorts, or Reels for an hour and compare.</figcaption></figure>

+One researcher explains that the story structure of books can instill a more sequential order in our brains:

+> Story structure encourages our brains to think in sequence, expanding our attention spans: Stories have a beginning, middle, and end, and that's a good thing for your brain.
+With this structure, our brains are encouraged to think in sequence, linking cause and effect.
+The more you read, the more your brain is able to adapt to this line of thinking. ([Your Brain on Books: 10 Things That Happen to Our Minds When We Read](https://oedb.org/ilibrarian/your-brain-on-books-10-things-that-happen-to-our-minds-when-we-read/))

+In other words, your brain gets accustomed to thinking in story structures and imprints that same structure in the brain.
+This helps internalize sequential and causal thinking patterns.

-On days in which I haven't read a book but instead have been immersed online (ESPN, New York Times, Gmail, Feedly, etc.), my brain has a much different pattern.
+On days in which I haven't read a book but instead have been immersed online, my brain has a much different pattern.
 Instead of linear, focused thought, my mind skips around more.
 I get monkey mind, jumping from one topic to another.
 If I'm trying to fall asleep, my racing thoughts will keep me up unless I put an audio book in my ear to focus my attention until I fall asleep.

 I might not have noticed this contrast in mental states were it not for this [whole smartphone experiment](/blog/first-experiences-moving-away-from-smartphones/) (noted earlier).
 These past two months, I've been more relaxed in my rules about technology use.
 Earlier on in my experience, however, I [adopted strict rules](/blog/my-international-rules-for-smartphone-use/) about when I would use a phone, and so on.
 My journey away from smartphones led me to [read a lot more](/blog/one-month-in-without-a-smartphone/#books-printing-things-out).
 When I [returned to my smartphone](/blog/returning-to-smartphones/) (because my family wanted to text me), I relapsed in other ways too, checking sports and news more often.
 Then my work provided me with a phone, which came equipped with work email and calendar.
 I started checking work email more often, in addition to checking my own email almost obsessively.
 I started reading Feedly (an RSS aggregator) more often.